Skip to main content

 What should I do if I am outside of the U.S. and need to get my prenup notarized?

-If you are unable to get to the United States before the wedding to have your prenup notarized, then you have two options:
+If you do not have any of those things and are unable to get to the United States before the wedding to have your prenup notarized, then you have three options:

-1. Have the prenup notarized at a US embassy located in your country; or
+1. Have the prenup notarized at a US embassy located in your current country, or

 2. Have the prenup notarized at a foreign notary and then have it later authenticated by a US notary (this could also be at a US embassy or a notary located in the US).